Bulgarian Land Forces: Disintegration of the socialist block and democratisation reforms

 At the end of 1990 the Ground Forces' combat formations included 4 combat-ready motor rifle divisions (the 2nd, 3rd, 7th and 17th), 4 combat-ready tank brigades (5th, 9th, 13th and 24th), 4 territorial training centers active during peacetime to convert to motor rifle divisions during wartime (1st, 16th, 18th and 21st) and 2 motor rifle divisions to activate in case of war (15th MRD based on the People's School for Reserve Officers in Pleven and the 68th based on the People's Higher Military School in Veliko Tarnovo).
 This army structure was the starting point for the reforms that followed in the 1990s.

 The first big change in the force structure was the result of the end of the Cold War.
 The war plans of the Bulgarian People's Army were fully in line with the understanding of the BPA as part of the Warsaw Pact.
 The anticipated war was a massive conflict between NATO and the Warsaw Pact, which the BPA would fight with the support its WP allies - the Soviet Army and the Romanian People's Army.
 The whole of North Bulgaria was the rear area of the planned Balkan Front and the combat formations were concentrated mostly against Turkey and Greece.
 With the dissolution of the Warsaw Pact the alliance between Bulgaria and Romania was nullified.
 Combined with the outbreak of the Yugoslav Wars this meant that the country had to plan for defence in all directions, while the difficult economic situation meant, that it could no longer maintain the big military budget of the previous period.
-So in 1992 a new Concept for the Development of the Bulgarian Army Until the Year 2000 (to be implemented in three phases, the re-structuring of the formations and units was to occur during the first (between 1995-97) and second phases (between 1997-2000), while the third beyond the target date had focus on the modernisation of the armament and equipment).
+So in 1992 a new Concept for the Development of the Bulgarian Army Until the Year 2000 (to be implemented in three phases, the re-structuring of the formations and units was to occur during the first (between 1995 and 1997) and second phases (between 1997 and 2000), while the third beyond the target date had focus on the modernisation of the armament and equipment).
 In the same year 1992 the decision to downgrade 2nd Army from a peacetime combat-ready formation like the 1st and 3rd Armies to a mainly training formation was reverted and the 17th Motor Rifle Division returned to being subordinated to it from the 3rd Army.